plone/plone.testing/README.txt

 class.
 Layer dependencies always pertain to specific layer instances.
 Above, we are really saying that *instances* of ``ZIGSpaceShip`` will, by default, require the ``SPACE_SHIP`` layer to be set up first.

+    **Note:** You may find it useful to create other layer base/mix-in classes that extend ``plone.testing.Layer`` and provide helper methods for use in your own layers.
+This is perfectly acceptable, but please do not confuse a layer base class used in this manner with the concept of a *base layer* as described above:

+    * A class deriving from ``plone.testing.Layer`` is known as a *layer class*.
+It defines the behaviour of the layer by implementing the lifecycle methods ``setUp()``, ``tearDown()``, ``testSetUp()`` and/or ``testTearDown()``.
+    * A layer class can be instantiated into an actual layer.
+When a layer is associated with a test, it is the layer *instance* that is used.
+    * The instance is usually a shared, module-global object, although in some cases it is useful to create copies of layers by instantiating the class more than once.
+    * Subclassing an existing layer class is just straightforward OOP re-use: the testrunner is not aware of the subclassing relationship.
+    * A layer *instance* can be associated with any number of layer *bases*, via its ``__bases__`` property.
+These bases are layer *instances*, not classes.
+The testrunner will inspect the ``__bases__`` attribute of each layer instance it sets up to calculate layer pre-requisites and dependencies.

+    Also note that the `zope.testing`_ documentation contains examples of layers that are "old-style" classes where the ``setUp()`` and ``tearDown()`` methods are ``classmethod`` methods and class inheritance syntax is used to specify base layers.
+Whilst this pattern works, we discourage its use, because the classes created using this pattern are not really used as classes.
+The concept of layer bases is slightly different from class inheritance, and using the ``class`` keyword to create layers with base layers leads to a number of "gotchas" that are best avoided.

 Advanced - overriding bases
 ---------------------------